garciart/network-automation/README.md

 Installing GNS3 on [Windows](https://docs.gns3.com/docs/getting-started/installation/windows/ "GNS3 Windows Install") or certain Linux operating systems, such as [Ubuntu or Debian](https://docs.gns3.com/docs/getting-started/installation/linux "GNS3 Linux Install"), is pretty straight forward.
 However, we will be using CentOS 7.9 for the labs and demos in this repository, and GNS3 does not work straight-out-of-the-box with Fedora, Red Hat Linux (RHEL), or CentOS.

 >**NOTE** - Why did I pick CentOS for this tutorial?
->- It was harder, but fun.
-Plus, I got to learn GNS3's dependencies, which will allow me to install it on other OS's.
 >- I use Fedora, RHEL, and CentOS, and I could not find a tutorial that captured all the steps to get GNS3 working on a Fedora family OS.
 >- Many companies and government agencies, such as NASA and the DOD, use Red Hat Linux, the commercial version of CentOS, since it is a trusted OS which is [Protection Profile (PP) compliant](https://www.commoncriteriaportal.org/products/ "Certified Common Criteria Products").
+>- It was hard, but fun.
+Plus, I got to learn GNS3's dependencies, which will allow me to install it on other OS's.

 To get started, download the latest ISO image of CentOS 7 from [the CentOS download page](https://www.centos.org/download/ "Download") and install it in a virtual machine.
 If you are not familiar with creating virtual machines, I recommend you review the instructions on the following sites: